openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

 The 6WIND virtual accelerator plugin makes possible to modify these default configuration parameters before deployment.
-In order to do this you need to activate the **Advanced parameters** checkbox in the 6WIND Virtual Accelerator fuel plugin section in the Web UI Settings tab.
+In order to do this you need to activate the **Advanced parameters** checkbox in the 6WIND Virtual Accelerator Fuel plugin section in the Web UI Settings tab.

     .. image:: images/advanced.png
        :width: 100%